kalabox/kalabox-app-pantheon/docs/users/services.md

 appserver
 ---------

-The `appserver` service runs either [php-fpm 5.3](https://github.com/kalabox/kalabox-app-pantheon/tree/v0.13/app/dockerfiles/pantheon-appserver/53) or [php-fpm 5.5](https://github.com/kalabox/kalabox-app-pantheon/tree/v0.13/app/dockerfiles/pantheon-appserver/55).
+The `appserver` service runs either [php-fpm 5.3](https://github.com/kalabox/kalabox-app-pantheon/tree/v0.13/app/dockerfiles/pantheon-appserver/53), [php-fpm 5.5](https://github.com/kalabox/kalabox-app-pantheon/tree/v0.13/app/dockerfiles/pantheon-appserver/55), [php-fpm 5.6](https://github.com/kalabox/kalabox-app-pantheon/tree/v0.13/app/dockerfiles/pantheon-appserver/56) or [php-fpm 7.0](https://github.com/kalabox/kalabox-app-pantheon/tree/v0.13/app/dockerfiles/pantheon-appserver/70).
 We will automatically use the same version of `php` you are running on your Pantheon site.
 The service is responsible for processing `php` files and returning the result to the `web` service for display to the user.

 ### Extensions